k0psutin/TiraLabra/docs/user_guide.md

 ## Jacoco test coverage

-You can generate Jacoco test coverage report with:
+You can generate the Jacoco test coverage report with:

 ```[CMD]
-gradlew clean test
+gradlew jacocoTestReport
 ```

 Once finished, a report will be generated to the folder `\app\build\reports\jacoco`.